 Some people choose to eliminate a food or substance from their diet temporarily to see if a health problem improves.
 If it does, they may then eat the food again as a challenge to see if the health problem returns.
-If the problem returns, they conclude that they are intolerant to the food and eliminate it from their diet permanently.
-Someone with a medically diagnosed intolerance to gluten must never follow a food challenge, however.
-Gluten ingestion will further damage the villi in a person with celiac disease, for example, and will also increase the risk of other diseases, including osteoporosis and intestinal cancer.
+If the problem does return, they conclude that they are intolerant to the food and eliminate it from their diet permanently.
+If someone reaches a stage where they decide to eliminate a healthy food from their diet, it would be a good idea to visit a doctor and a dietitian for advice.

-Meats, fish, vegetables, legumes or pulses, fruits, nuts, seeds, eggs and milk (if a person isn’t dairy intolerant in addition to being gluten intolerant) are good foods for a gluten-free diet.
-As soon as these foods are processed, packaged, canned or preserved, though, gluten may be introduced as an additive.
+Meats, fish, vegetables, legumes or pulses, fruits, nuts, seeds, eggs, and milk (if a person isn’t dairy-intolerant in addition to being gluten-intolerant) are good foods for a gluten-free diet.
+As soon as these foods are processed, packaged, canned, or preserved, though, gluten may be introduced as an additive.
 The ingredients in packaged and processed products should always be checked carefully.
 Even non-dairy milks may contain small quantities of gluten.

 One problem is that most of these foods contain refined grains, such as white rice, as well as a lot of sugar or fat and artificial additives.
 They also tend to be more expensive than their gluten-containing counterparts.
-Making baked grain products at home can produce nutritious, less expensive and often delicious results.
+Making baked grain products at home can produce nutritious, less expensive, and often delicious results.

-Guidelines For Gluten-Free Baking
+Guidelines for Baking

-In gluten-free baking a combination of flours works best, since there in no one flour that is completely suitable as a replacement for wheat or other gluten-containing grains.
+In gluten-free baking, a combination of flours works best, since there in no one flour that is completely suitable as a replacement for wheat or other gluten-containing grains.
 There are a number of gluten-free flours that you can experiment with, depending on what is available and affordable in your area.
 Different flour combinations will give a different taste in the final product.
 Some companies sell flour mixes that are already prepared.

-Flours from rice (preferably brown rice, since it is a whole grain and contains fiber), sorghum, quinoa (pronounced “keenwa”), buckwheat, teff, amaranth, millet and tapioca are all gluten-free.
+Flours from rice (preferably brown rice, since it is a whole grain and contains fiber), sorghum, quinoa (pronounced “keenwa”), buckwheat, teff, amaranth, millet, and tapioca are all gluten-free.
 Corn flour is gluten-free too.
 Oat flour is good, but it must be made from oats that are certified to be free of gluten.
 This is very important, since oats are often contaminated by gluten-containing grains as they grow or in the grain storage facility.
 People with celiac disease are sometimes sensitive to corn or even gluten-free oats, though.